Birds of Kauai Feature image

 Palila

 The Sephora Chrysophylla forest on the Hawaiian islands of Mauna Kea and Mauna is the Palila’s primary habitat.
 They are medium-sized birds with a yellow head and breasts, shorter bills, black backs, and light gray to white plumage.
-They are common Hawaiian birds that start to eat seeds at higher elevations.
+At higher elevations they are common Hawaiian birds that feed on seeds.

-These are not social species like other Hawaiian song birds listed.
+These are not social species like other Hawaiian song birds listed here.
+Palila’s breeding season usually occurs annually, from March to September.
 Females construct a cup-shaped nest and usually lay two eggs in it.
 Both parents feed their juveniles.
-Palila’s breeding season usually occurs annually, from March to September.

 Taxonomy of Palila